matthewfranglen/java-tools-aspect-oriented-programming-presentation/NOTES.md

 Writing repetitive code is prone to error.
 Aspect Oriented Programming allows you to implement cross cutting concerns without repetition.

+[show porting slide]

+Full aspect oriented programming can also perform arbitrary alterations.
+This permits drastic changes to be consistently applied.
+I became experienced with Aspect Oriented Programming by writing code that would change feature phone applications to work on other devices.

 [Show unfamiliar slide]

 ### What is Aspect Oriented Programming?